chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 {% codepen "https://codepen.io/chriskirknielsen/details/xxQjWYo" %}

 There are good articles on how to build a theme switcher ([Lea Rosema](https://codepen.io/learosema/pen/zYmvQJV), [Max Böck](https://mxb.dev/blog/color-theme-switcher/), and [Jason Lengstorf](https://www.learnwithjason.dev/blog/css-color-theme-switcher-no-flash#1-start-with-a-basic-html-and-css-site) have great examples) so the main behaviour is to add a `data-theme` attribute to the `<html>` with a value matching the theme key.
 I didn’t add a `localStorage` feature for this demo but you’d definitely want that so the same theme applies across page navigations and repeat visits!
-The data-attribute has a higher specificity than our default `html` selector (not to mention `:root`!), so it will always override it — just what we’re after!
+The data-attribute has a higher specificity than our default `html` selector, so it will always override it — just what we’re after!

 ## Caveats and issues